dtinth/sm2tap/README.md

 sm2tap
 ======

 StepMania to Tap Studio convertor.
-(Requires jailbroken iDevice)
+(Requires a Mac and a jailbroken iDevice)

 Please read [my blog post](http://blog.dt.in.th/2011/02/sm2tap/) for more info.